arcilli/investsuite-api-docs/docs/quick_start.md

 ### 3. Fund the portfolio

 Add an initial amount for the Robo Advisor to invest the portfolio you just created.
 To indicate a portfolio's holding to be the cash holding use the currency abbreviation defined in the ISO international standard 4217, e.g. AUD, and prefix it with the $-sign so `$AUD`.
-The currency to use is the one defined in the portfolio field `currency`.
+The currency to use is the one defined in the portfolio field `base_currency`.

 === "HTTP"